michael7101/Data-Analyst-Jobs-in-Canada/.ipynb_checkpoints/README-checkpoint.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE][LICENSE-url].txt` for more information.